-The VERIFY-CHKSUM subcommand is only used for tar format backups.
-It is not applicable to plain format backups.
+Note: The VERIFY-CHKSUM subcommand is only used for tar format backups.

-- -s { <server\name> | all } or --server { <server\name> | all } - <server\name> is the name of the database server whose tar backup checksums are to be verified. - If all is specified or if the -s option is omitted, the checksums are verified for all database servers. - - <backup\id> is the backup identifier of a tar format full backup whose checksum is to be verified along with any user-defined tablespaces. <backup\name> is the user-defined alphanumeric name for the full backup. - If all is specified or if the -i option is omitted, the checksums of all tar backups for the relevant database server are verified.
+- -s { <server\name> | all } or --server { <server\name> | all } - <server\name> is the name of the database server whose tar backup checksums are to be verified. - If all is specified or if the -s option is omitted, the checksums of all tar backups are verified for all database servers.

+- <backup\id> is the backup identifier of a tar format full backup whose checksum is to be verified along with any user-defined tablespaces. <backup\name> is the user-defined alphanumeric name for the full backup. - If all is specified or if the -i option is omitted, the checksums of all tar backups for the relevant database server are verified.